 [sonos_observer] [detect_spy] _lfm_id_list=BJM AKM _lfm_id_zones=studio:AKM _lfm_zone_default_id=BJM

 In this second example there are the same two Listeners, and a catch-all Listener ID has also been registered for non-tracked plays.
 Listener AKM has been assigned a zone, and Listener BJM two zones.
 Both Listeners should begin their listening sessions at one of their assigned zones.
-Any other use of the Sonos equipment will be assigned to the catch-all, and the main AlbumPlays application can then be configured to auto-ignore these plays.
+Any other use of the Sonos equipment will be assigned to the catch-all, and the main AlbumPlays module can then be configured to auto-ignore these plays.

 [sonos_observer] [detect_spy] _lfm_id_list=BJM AKM ignore _lfm_id_zones=studio:AKM office:BJM family_room:BJM _lfm_zone_default_id=ignore

-- a location to store the optional transfer database, used to receive the Spy track play observations
+- a local location to store the optional transfer database, used to receive the Spy track play observations

-Define the path to this shared directory using the _nas_path option.
+Define the path to this shared directory using the _nas_path option:

 There are two Spy transfer options: